ngs-docs/2018-ggg-rstudio-bioinformatics-ws/exploring-shmlast-scores-with-RStudio.md

 4.8e-183,5.6e-155,182.3187587626244,373474,572.2147555793716,266,0,310,"ref|XR_001782298.1| PREDICTED: Mus musculus predicted gene 4786 (Gm4786), misc_RNA",29,+,266,266,ref|NP_001035610.1| 60S ribosomal protein L7a [Bos taurus],0,+,1289.0
 3.2e-153,3.1e-138,152.4948500216801,643504,516.6020212552417,246,1,659,"ref|NR_003628.1| Mus musculus predicted gene 5766 (Gm5766), non-coding RNA",357,+,246,266,ref|NP_001035610.1| 60S ribosomal protein L7a [Bos taurus],0,+,1163.0
 ```
-(note that you can scroll to the right within the text to see all the output.)
+(note that you can scroll to the right within the text in this tutorial to see all the output.)

 Here the columns are helpfully labeled, but it's still kind of a mess
 to look at - we'll look at in more detail in R, instead of using the